Acupuncture for Pain, Melbourne North Eastern Suburbs Victoria

 Chinese Medicine theory looks at the body as a whole, encompassing ones mental, physical and psychological health always in a treatment.
 So a patient seeking acupuncture for a pain condition will be asked about many other aspects of their health, this includes sleep patterns, energy levels, eating habits and your digestion.
 A picture or pattern is formulated by your acupuncturist and then acupuncture is used to rebalance your body and renew your health.

-The majority of the time Kim will use acupuncture in an area of your body away from your painful condition.
+Often we may use acupuncture in an area of your body away from your painful condition.
 The beauty of this is that you can move the affected area during the treatment, to obtain more range of motion and move with more ease.

 Renew Acupuncture Clinic encourages you to remain in contact with your primary care treating physician and other therapists